 Technically, there are two second comings of Jesus.

 In 1 Thessalonians 4 Jesus comes "in the clouds" for His Church.
-The lost world won't know what hit them.
-But here He comes "with clouds, and every eye will see Him..."
-This is an in-your-face coming.
-Jesus will also return to settle scores and judge all wickedness.
+It's a covert operation.
+This lost world won't know what hit them.
+Instantly, we'll all be gone.

+But here Jesus comes "with clouds, and every eye will see Him..."
+This is an inyour-face coming.
+He'll also return to settle scores and judge all wickedness.

 We'll talk more about this later... but Jesus comes "in the clouds" at the rapture - He'll surprise the world and take His Church.
 Then He'll come "with clouds" on the final day.
 He'll touch down on the Mount of Olives to end man's rebellion, and establish a political kingdom.

 And notice the addendum to verse 7, "every eye will see Him, even they who pierced Him."
 This refers to Zechariah 12:10 and the Jews.
 It's a prophetic irony.

 In the end the Jews will realize their mistake.
 They crucified their Savior - they wounded their Healer!

 And that's only one of the reactions on the final day...

 Since Jesus ascended to heaven, He's been sitting at God's right hand.
-He finished His work of salvation, and His Spirit has been busy gathering in His Church.
+He finished His work of salvation, and His Spirit has been busy gathering-in His Church.

 But once the Church is caught up - God's wrath will come down.
 A Christ-rejecting world will be punished.